Patent Bet Explained

 Calculating a Patent Bet Payout

-One challenge players tend to have with using a Patent bet is calculating their stakes.
-If you have this challenge, we encourage you to use a Patent bet calculator so you don’t make mistakes.
+One challenge punters tend to have with using a Patent is calculating their stakes.
+We encourage you to use a Patent bet calculator to avoid any potential mishaps.
+Most bookmakers offer them on their platform, while you can also find them on specialized websites.

-Here are some of the details you need to enter in the Patent bet calc:
+Here are some of the details you need to enter:

 • Stake Type: Select the type of stake – Stake Per Bet or Total Combined Stake

-• Odds Type: What type of odds did you use?
-It is either Fractional or Decimal.
+• Odds Type: Specify the type of odds like Fractional or Decimal.

-• Conditions: The conditions for the Patent bet also matter.
+• Conditions: The conditions for a Patent also matter.
 Some popular conditions are Dead Heat, Each Way, and Rule4.

-• After that, enter your Odds and wait for the calculator to come up with your Returns and Profits.
+After that, enter the odds for each selection in the designated fields and wait for the calculator to come up with your Returns and Profits.

 Is it Possible to Do an Each Way Patent?